-Interested in viewing a recording of the webinar presented by Dr. Lefkowits and Dr. Bordelon?
-Click Here to watch.
-5
+Interested in viewing a recording of the webinar presented by Dr. Lefkowits and Dr. Bordelon, and other webinar recordings on thought leadership topics?
+Visit our YouTube channel @HardenberghGroup.

 Need more ideas or help implementing a better process to identify, support, and rehabilitate medical staff members who are struggling with troublesome behavior?
 Our experts can assist.
 We have over 30 years of experience helping our clients successfully navigate difficult situations.